hippie68/ps4-ftp/README.md

 - [Fixed] Files larger than 4 GiB may not resume properly due to an integer overflow.
 - [Fixed] The server crashes when sending long commands.
 - [Fixed] The server does not send an error message when the requested path does not exist.
-- [Help needed] Connecting a client causes a memory leak (see script "connect_and_crash.sh").
+- [Fixed] Connecting a client causes a memory leak.

 The improved PS4 FTP payload is available for download in the [release section](https://github.com/hippie68/ps4-ftp/releases/).

 ## How to compile for PS4

 1. Set up the PS4 payload SDK from https://github.com/Scene-Collective/ps4-payload-sdk.
-2. In the code's root directory, type "make clean && make" to compile.
+2. In the ps4-ftp directory, type "make clean && make" to compile.

 Optional: if you want to help debug, save your computer's IP address and port in the file ftp.h.
 Uncomment the line that says "//#define DEBUG_PS4" or use compiler option -DDEBUG_PS4.
 It will make the code larger and the FTP server less responsive, so only do this if you want to debug.
 On your computer, start netcat or any similar TCP/IP program to listen to the debug output.
 The computer's IP address and the specified port must match those saved in ftp.h.
 E.g.: